CyberAgentAILab/model-based-mbr/README.md

 This repository contains the code for the experiments in [Model-Based Minimum Bayes Risk Decoding](https://arxiv.org/abs/2311.05263).

-The code is provided mostly as is with little effort on refactoring.
+The code is tested on Ubuntu 20.04 using Python 3.8 and CUDA 11.0 (Docker image nvidia/cuda:11.0.3-cudnn8-devel-ubuntu20.04).

 ## Installation

 ```
-git clone git@github.com/jinnaiyuu/mbmbr
+git clone git@github.com/CyberAgentAILab/mbmbr
 cd mbmbr
-pip install requirements.txt
+pip install -r requirements.txt
 ```

 ## Usage

 The code runs in two steps.
 1. `sample.sh` samples candidates.
-2. `run_mbr.sh` computes the MBR candidate from the candidates sampled.
+2. `run_mbr.sh` computes the MBR and MBMBR outputs from the sampled candidates.

 ### Sampling candidates